Mircea-MMXXI/azapy/predocs/LSDAnalyzer_class.md

 * `hlength` : History length in number of years used for calibration.
 A fractional number will be rounded to an integer number of months.
 The default is `3.25` (years).
-* `calendar` :  `np.busdaycalendar`, business days calendar.
+* `calendar` :  `numpy.busdaycalendar`, business days calendar.
 If it is `None` then the calendar will be set to NYSE business calendar.
 The default is `None`.
-* `rtype` : Optimization type.
+* `rtype` : Optimization type:
+    - `'Risk'` : minimization of risk for fixed expected rate of return value.
+    - `'MinRisk'` : minimum risk portfolio.
+    - `'InvNRisk'` : optimal portfolio with the same risk as a benchmark portfolio (*e.g.* equal weighted portfolio).
+    - `'RiskAverse'` : optimal portfolio for fixed risk-aversion value.
+    - `'Sharpe'` : maximization of mLSD-Sharpe ratio.
+    - `'Sharpe2'` : minimization of the inverse mLSD-Sharpe ratio.

   The default is `'Sharpe'`.
-Possible values are:
-    - `'Risk'` : minimization of dispersion (risk) measure for a targeted expected rate of return,
-    - `'Sharpe'` : maximization of generalized Sharpe ratio,
-    - `'Sharpe2'` : minimization of inverse generalized Sharpe ratio,
-    - `'MinRisk'` : optimal portfolio with minimum dispersion (risk) value,
-    - `'InvNrisk'` : optimal portfolio with the same dispersion (risk) as a benchmark portfolio (e.g. equal weighted portfolio),
-    - `'RiskAverse'` : optimal portfolio for a fixed risk aversion coefficient.
 * `method` : Designates the SOCP numerical method.
 It could be ``'ecos'`` or ``'cvxopt'``.
 The default is `'ecos'`.